jenslar/geoelan/doc/markdown/03da_inspecting_data.md

 `GoPro MET` is the name of the MP4 track holding GPMF data.

-This returns a table listing byte offset, size, and duration:
+This returns a table listing the samples' byte offsets (e.g. `@2026761919`), their sizes in bytes, and durations:

 ```
 ...